A Quick Takachiho Gorge and Takachiho, Japan Travel Guide

 If traveling from Fukuoka the fastest way to Takachiho by train and bus is by taking the Kyushu Shinkansen from Hakata Station to Kumamoto Station.
 From there you’ll transfer to either the Kyushu Sanko Bus or Miyazaki Kotsu (Miyakoh) Bus to Takachiho Bus Center.
 The journey takes about 4 hours and costs ¥8,130 one-way.

 Another option is to take one of the direct highway buses from Fukuoka (Hakata Station) to Takachiho Bus Center which takes around 3 hours 30 minutes and costs around ¥4,100 one-way.
 The Nishitetsu Bus and Miyakoh Bus both operate this route.
-You can make advanced reservations for any of these bus routes to Takachiho on Willer.
+You can make advanced reservations for these bus routes to Takachiho on Willer.

 How to Get to Takachiho by Car